Refine your location targeting

 If it's important for your customers to know where your business is located, it can be helpful to add location extensions to your ads.
 Location extensions merge your business address and phone number seamlessly with your ad text.

-Let's say that you own a bicycle repair shop in Birmingham.
-With location extensions, a customer near your shop who searches for bicycle repair shops can see your ad, along with your full address and phone number - and head your way with his flat tyre.
+Let's say you own a bicycle repair shop in downtown Chicago.
+With location extensions, a customer near your store who searches for bicycle repair shops can see your ad, along with your full address and phone number -- and head your way with his flat tire.

 Exclude regions that don't perform well